Gesee-y/Cruise.jl/README.md

 ---

+## Untested features

+- **Complete modern OpenGL abstraction + bindless textures** from Bplus engine, inspired from Unreal engine rendering engine.
+Not yet linked to Horizons.jl.

+- **Skia 2D rendering backend** from Skia.jl.
+Just needs its interface implemented in Horizons.jl.

+- **3D physics**: Still needs to be tested on real-world cases.

 ## Roadmap

 From now on, I will focus on testing, documenting and patching.
 But here is a list of the incoming features: